 #clean columns of the survey data and save to survey object#(add code below - some code is given to you)survey <-clean_names(survey)#inspect data to check for consistency with other data#(add code below)survey

-The full join returns all of the records in a new table, whether it matches on either the left or right tables.
+A full_join() is best for our need to combine information from all three datasets. full_join() returns all of the records in a new table, whether it matches on either the left or right tables.
 If the table rows match, then a join will be executed, otherwise it will return NULL in places where a matching row does not exist.

 student_id